boubeejul/nodejs-studies/Basic Informational Site/README.md

 npm install
 ```

-To start the project, use
+To start, use:

 ```
 node server.js
 ```
+The project runs at `http://localhost:3333/`

 # Stacks
 - Node.js